 - Press Release SoVa COVID-19 Task Force Formed

-SoVa COVID-19 Task Force Members: Rebecca Adcock, Patrick County Chamber of Commerce; Corrie Bobe, City of Danville Economic Development; Brian Brown, Halifax County IDA; Alexis Ehrhardt, Danville Pittsylvania County Chamber of Commerce; Mark Gignac, Institute for Advanced Learning and Research; Linda Green, Southern Virginia Regional Alliance; Todd Haymore, Hunton Andrews Kurth; Mitzi McCormick, Halifax County Chamber of Commerce; Cassidy Rasnick, Commonwealth of Virginia; Matt Rowe, Pittsylvania County Economic Development; Bryce Simmons, Patrick County Economic Development; Lisa Watkins, Martinsville Henry County Chamber of Commerce.
+SoVa COVID-19 Task Force Members: Rebecca Adcock, Patrick County Chamber of Commerce; Corrie Bobe, City of Danville Economic Development; Mike Davidson, Halifax County IDA; Alexis Ehrhardt, Danville Pittsylvania County Chamber of Commerce; Mark Gignac, Institute for Advanced Learning and Research; Linda Green, Southern Virginia Regional Alliance; Deborah Gosney, Southside Planning District Commission; Todd Haymore, Hunton Andrews Kurth; Dave Hoback, West Piedmont Planning District Commission; Mitzi McCormick, Halifax County Chamber of Commerce; Cassidy Rasnick, Commonwealth of Virginia; Matt Rowe, Pittsylvania County Economic Development; Bryce Simmons, Patrick County Economic Development; Lisa Watkins, Martinsville Henry County Chamber of Commerce.